7 Grants for Women in Business | SMB Compass

 4. #GIRLBOSS Foundation Grant

-#GIRLBOSS is a relatively new grant program that supports businesswomen in the creative field.
-Every year, this foundation gives away $15,000 to two deserving companies, along with exposure on Girlboss’s website and social media platforms.
+#GIRLBOSS or Girlboss Grant is a relatively new grant program that supports businesswomen in the creative field.
+Every year, the girlboss foundation grant gives away $15,000 to two deserving companies, along with exposure on the website of the Girlboss grant and social media platforms.

-Since this grant targets creative female entrepreneurs, you need to submit samples of your work to qualify.
+Since the girlboss foundation grant targets creative female entrepreneurs, you need to submit samples of your work to qualify.
 Also, you need to provide a comprehensive business plan on how to use the money, how it will help your company, and more.

 5. Amber Grant Foundation